 This isn’t a guess.
 You can predict the likelihood to close by tracking concrete actions.
 Are they opening your emails and clicking on links?
 Did they show up for the demo and ask detailed questions?
 Have you confirmed their budget and timeline?
 Have you identified an internal champion who is selling on your behalf?
 Each positive signal increases the probability of closing and justifies spending more of your time on that deal.

-How to Spot a Deal That's Ready to Close
+3 Signs a Deal Is Ready to Close

 A full pipeline doesn't always mean a healthy pipeline.
 The real skill is knowing which deals are actually moving forward and which are just taking up space.
 Some accounts show all the right signs, responding to every email and joining every call.
 Others go quiet for weeks, only to resurface right before the end of the quarter.
 The difference between hitting your number and missing it is the ability to tell these two apart, early.